StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
 <b>The next step is to create a new Network Security Group (NSG).
-An NSG is basically a Firewall that can create and enforce rules on inbound and outbound traffic to Azure resources.
-For this project we don't want any rules on traffic.
-We want to allow anyone and everyone to be able to communicate with the honeypot VM.
-There is a default inbound rule, so we'll delete that one and create a new inbound rule that will allow EVERYTHING into the VM.
-On the Destination Port Ranges box, I wrote an asterisk (*) for Anything.
-This will allow for any port ranges.
-We'll allow any protocol.
-For Priority, I set it at 100 because the lower the number the higher the priority.
-So if there is a rogue rule somewhere, this rule will have priority over it.
-With these rules set it will allow any and all traffic into our VM.
-I would NEVER EVER do this in a real production environment.</b> <br/>
+An NSG acts as a firewall, allowing you to create and enforce rules on inbound and outbound traffic to Azure resources.
+For this project, we don’t want to restrict traffic; we want to allow anyone and everyone to communicate with the honeypot VM.
+To achieve this, we'll delete the default inbound rule and create a new rule that permits all traffic into the VM.
+In the Destination Port Ranges box, I entered an asterisk (*) to allow any port ranges.
+We’ll permit any protocol as well.
+I set the priority at 100 because, in Azure, the lower the number, the higher the priority.
+This ensures that our rule takes precedence over any other potential rules.
+With these settings, all traffic will be allowed into our VM.
+It’s important to note that this configuration is only for the purpose of this project and should NEVER be used in a real production environment..</b> <br/>
 </p>

 ![Networking_NSG_1](https://user-images.githubusercontent.com/108043108/225353983-66d6e530-783f-4db8-9720-23e575719b5f.JPG)